RavensbourneWebMedia/Dynamic-Web/assessment-checklist.md

 **MD** stands for `MarkDown` and it's just a text file that GitHub converts to HTML.

-You're reading a MD file right now, and there are plenty of MD files in this repository, [here](https://github.com/matteomenapace/rave-WEB14203/tree/master/notes).
+You're reading a MD file right now, and there are plenty of MD files in the GitHub repository for this project, for instance [here](https://github.com/matteomenapace/rave-WEB14203/tree/master/notes).

 Here is an [easy guide (3 minutes)](https://guides.github.com/features/mastering-markdown/) on writing MarkDown.